ember-learn/super-rentals-tutorial/src/chapters/15-part-2-recap.md

 Congratulations, you finished the second part of the tutorial!

-There was a lot of concent to cover in part two.
+There was a lot of concepts to cover in part two.
 To recap, here is what you learned:

 <h3><a href="../11-route-params/">Chapter 11</a></h3>